-“Curtis Total Service flat out lied to Pennsylvanians,” said AG Shapiro.
-“They misinformed consumers about their right to cancel contracts and in some instances, refused cancellation outright.
+Attorney General Shapiro expressed his concerns about the company’s unethical practices, stating, “Curtis Total Service flat out lied to Pennsylvanians.
+They misinformed consumers about their right to cancel contracts and in some instances, refused cancellation outright.
 They used bad information, partial information, and dirty tricks to pad their bills at the expense of older Pennsylvanians.
 No company, no matter how big, is allowed to violate our consumer protection laws.
 Try it and I’ll see you in court.”

-“Curtis Total Service made all these claims,” said Kathy.
-“All these things that were wrong with my furnace, that if he even tried to clean my furnace it was going to crumble.
+Kathy Reither of Northampton County shared her distressing experience with Curtis Total Service.
+She contacted the company when her furnace was malfunctioning, only to be bombarded with false claims.
+“Curtis Total Service made all these claims,” Kathy recounted.
+“All these things that were wrong with my furnace, that if he even tried to clean my furnace, it was going to crumble.
 All lies.”

 The lawsuit alleges that Curtis Total Service violated several consumer protection laws, including the Pennsylvania Unfair Trade Practices and Consumer Protection Law and the Home Improvement Consumer Protection Act.
 Deceptive advertising, failure to complete home improvement contracts properly, and making false statements about the financing offered were among the alleged violations.